-Finding the perfect lot upon which to build your dream home is not an easy feat.
+Finding and building on an existing lot is not an easy feat.
 The median lot size for homes has shrunken 13 percent since 1978, highlighting the increased competition for land in America.
 Not to mention that the available lots that appear to be perfect are not always what they seem.
 Failure to consider zoning laws, flooding risks, and property condition before diving headfirst into a purchase can lead to property maintenance headaches, unexpected expenses, and compromised safety for you and your loved ones.

 Below are six factors you should always consider before building on an existing lot:

 1) The general condition of the land

 Just because a lot appears to be in good condition does not mean that it is fit for a home build.
 Hastily buying an existing lot without the necessary soil testing and property evaluations can result in damage to your home and health.
 Prospective lot buyers should request a formal property evaluation or seek the input of an experienced home builder in order to avoid these potential hazards.

 2) Zoning laws

 Zoning laws have existed for over 100 years and are the most prevalent type of land-use regulation.
 They often dictate what you can do with the property you purchase and how you can develop an existing lot.
 For instance, zoning laws may prevent you from opening a home-based business or storing a boat on your property.
 You may also face restrictions on construction and remodeling.
 Failure to consider zoning laws may ultimately result in delays in approval for your plans to build your home.

 3) The grading of the property and general land terrain

 A poorly graded lot can lead to flooding, water damage, and foundation problems.
 These problems can result in costly repairs and the need for extensive landscaping work.
 All too often, buyers fail to consider property grading issues and their projects end up exceeding their predetermined budgets.